 Social media and nonprofits often feel like oil and water.
-While there are some amazing examples of how to engage potential donors and activists through social networks (KONY and Charity Water come to mind), smaller organizations without massive media budgets continue to struggle.
-While an organization may have limited resources, time, or be older and experiencing technological growing pains, it is never too late to start doing amazing things with social without harassing their donors or throwing wads of cash at a consultant.
+While there are some amazing examples of how to engage potential donors and activists through social networks (KONY and Charity Water come to mind), smaller nonprofit organizations without massive media budgets continue to struggle.
+While a nonprofit organization may have limited resources, time, or be older and experiencing technological growing pains, it is never too late to start doing amazing things with social without harassing their donors or throwing wads of cash at a consultant.

 1. Enable a creative, risk taking social media team.